 Generally, while visiting foreign country we used to avoid knowing the necessary local laws of the visiting country but you never know, if something goes wrong then the same can lead you to complication.
 So, when it comes to the law, pleading ignorance is no defense.
 As a visitor to a foreign country you should always respect the local laws and customs of the country you are visiting.
 So it is a very important before begin your trip to brush up on some basic legal tips, to make sure you are safe and worry-free during sojourn overseas.While being in a foreign country may be fun, there is always danger abroad, just as the danger at home.

-Here’s a five tips related to following issues, to keep in mind when you travel abroad:
+Here’s a six tips related to following issues, to keep in mind when you travel abroad:

 1.Know the local laws and customs